Archaeology Field School

 Fieldwork conducted by the Kutztown University Archaeology Field School (KUAFS) has included mapping historic and prehistoric features (e.g., historic grave markers), pedestrian survey, geophysical survey (with Dr. Laura Sherrod), and archaeological excavation.
 Analysis of the artifacts recovered from Stoddartsville, Joanna Furnace, and the KU Site is ongoing.
 Students regularly present the results of their fieldwork and artifact analyses at local, regional, and national conferences.

-In Summer 2023, the field school will focus on Stoddartsville in northeast Pennsylvania.
+In Summer 2025, the field school will return to Stoddartsville.
 The field school will be offered as 2 two-week sessions run back-to-back during Summer Session I:

 Students can enroll in one or both sessions.
-There are no course prerequisites for the field school, although courses in archaeology and allied social and natural sciences will be useful.
+The field school is open to all students.
+There are no course prerequisites, although courses in archaeology and allied social and natural sciences will be useful.
 During the field season, students will stay in housing near the site.
 Lodging and meals will be paid for by the project; you need only pay tuition (financial aid is available).

 Archaeological Fieldwork at Stoddartsville